 Our doctors treat patients beginning at school age to senior adults.
 We strive to perform a thorough medical examination, make accurate diagnoses, and provide excellent care in a timely manner for each individual.

 In order to examine your eyes appropriately, please allow approximately 90 minutes for a full medical examination.
 The exam includes medical history, visual acuity, pupil dilation, visual testing for glasses (refraction), as well as an evaluation for glaucoma, cataracts, and retinal diseases.
 To thoroughly examine the back of your eye to detect any problems or diseases, your pupils will be dilated.
 This may cause your near vision to be blurred or light sensitive for about two hours.
 If you are driving, dark sunglasses will be provided.
 If you think driving might be difficult, please bring someone with you.
 Most patients do drive themselves without a problem.
 Please see our Patient Info page for a list of items to bring to your appointment.

-At Nashville Vision Associates, we fit and sell many types of contact lenses.
+At Nashville Vision Associates we fit and sell many types of contact lenses.
 Please click here to download our Fitting Appointment Policies and Expectations.
 This form must be signed and accompany you to your fitting appointment.
 You can order contacts here.